Primal Trek

 Xi Wang Mu (西王母), the Queen Mother of the West, sometimes rode a peacock as a means of transportation instead of a stork.

-See Chinese Open Work Charms for an interesting charm depicting a pair of peacocks.
+See Open Work Charms for an beautiful charm depicting a pair of peacocks.

 Peanut